tomhrr/paws/README.md

  - If replying to a message that is part of a Slack thread, then the reply will also be part of that Slack thread, except when the message being replied to is the first message in the thread.
+ - An edited message has the string '(edited)' appended to its subject line, and is represented as being a reply to the original message.
+ - `modification_window` is necessary, because the Slack API does not support a call like "get any edits that have happened since {time}".
  - `paws-send` will only handle mail that is 'to' a single Slack address.  'cc' and other headers are ignored in this instance.
 New Slack conversations are not created implicitly (this may change in